 If you’re wondering what exactly your future floofs need, these 5 points are the most basic piggy needs:

-- Cute Companions: guinea pigs need to live in pairs or herds of the same sex because the adorable floofers are very social creatures.
+1. Furry Companions: guinea pigs need to live in pairs or herds as they're very social creatures.

-- Large Living Space: the right guinea pig cage keeps your pigs entertained and also healthy since it gets them moving.
-A C&C cage is the ideal option.
+3. Large Living Space: the right indoor guinea pig cage size keeps them entertained and healthy, as it gets them moving around.

-- Quality Time: piggies are smart, and they like to be busy or they could get bored.
+4. Quality Bonding Time: piggies are smart, and they like to be kept busy or they could easily get bored.
 Quality time with their human, as well as toys and boredom breakers are key to happy guinea pigs.

-- Healthcare: guinea pigs are prone to getting sick, so weekly check-ups and annual trips to the vet help prevent serious piggy illness.
-Cavy-savvy vets can be pricey, so it’s a good idea to insure them or have a fund for emergencies.
+5. Healthcare: guinea pigs are prone to getting sick, so weekly check-ups and annual trips to the vet help prevent serious piggy illness.

 If you can provide your future pigs with all of these needs, you’ll have happy and healthy guinea pigs that brighten your home for years to come!